 Committee Members: Cécile Fromont

-Savannah is a second-year doctoral student concentrating on sixteenth and seventeenth-century Mexico.
+Savannah is a doctoral candidate concentrating on the art and architecture of early-colonial Mexico.
 She received a BA Magna Cum Laude with Honors in Art History and Religious Studies from the University of Iowa (2009) and a MA in Art History from the University of Illinois at Chicago (2011).
-Her MA thesis examined the 1584 retable commission by the indigenous municipal council of Huexotzinco, Mexico.
-Savannah’s research explores popular indigenous and African devotional practice, the construction of sacred spaces, death and disease, conversion, and religious imagery in colonial Mexico.
-Savannah recently completed an intensive summer course in Classical and Modern Nahuatl through the Zacatecas Institute for Teaching and Research in Ethnology (IDIEZ).
+Savannah’s research focuses on ornament in Mexico's sixteenth-century mendicant monasteries and the circulation of Renaissance architectural treatises.
+Savannah has completed intensive training in Classical and Modern Nahuatl through the Zacatecas Institute for Teaching and Research in Ethnology (IDIEZ) and was awarded a 2014-2015 Fulbright-Hays Doctoral Dissertation Research Abroad fellowship to pursue dissertation research.

 Anne Feng received her BA with Honors in Art History from New York University (2010).
 Her Honors Thesis focused on Song dynasty Ten Kings of Hell paintings from Ningbo in their local religious environment.
 Her paper on the reconstruction of the National Museum of China at Tiananmen Square was published in Ink & Image, New York University’s journal of undergraduate research.
 Prior to her graduate studies, Anne worked as an intern at the Palace Museum, Beijing, and helped organize several exhibitions for the summer of 2008.
 She also interned at the Metropolitan Museum of Art from 2008-09, working on the Special Collection “The World of Kublai Khan: Chinese Art in the Yuan Dynasty”.
-Her research interests are religious mural paintings, concepts of sacred space, art in ritual contexts, iconography, Dunhuang caves, and Medieval Japanese Buddhist paintings.
+Her research interests are religious mural paintings, concepts of sacred space, Pure Land Buddhism, Dunhuang art, and Medieval Japanese Buddhist paintings.

 Research Interests: Korean and Chinese art